ChetanThapliyal/hashnode-blog-backup/clvh48yiz000609jzevzeal23.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1714162068962/ecafac7e-32a7-470f-94da-cae1926d1ecb.png align="center")

-By implementing Multistage builds, the final production image size was reduced from `434MB` to an impressive `61MB`.
+By implementing Multistage builds, the final production image size is reduced from `434MB` to an impressive `61MB`.
 This not only makes the image easier to handle and quicker to deploy but also reduces the attack surface for potential security vulnerabilities.

 ### How You Can Achieve Similar Results